Methods

 How is data collected internationally?

-Surveys with Award participants, adults who support the Award and Award alumni.
+Surveys with Award participants, adults who support the Award and Award Alumni.

 Utilisation of secondary sources: WorldBank (e.g. GDP, life expectancy) and government reports.